Skip to content

 • Use multiqc --help to check the different options

-mouseMT MultiQC sbatch script
+mouseMT MultiQC script

 #!/usr/bin/bash